 Peppermint essential oil can work as a decongestant, opening up nasal passages, making it great for asthma and other respiratory issues (like cold, flu and COPD).
-It is also expectorant that can help loosen up mucus (source).
+It is also an expectorant that can help loosen up mucus (source).

 Peppermint oil also has a very pleasant aroma, as well several other health benefits.
 For example, it is often used to help ease nausea, indigestion and irritable bowel syndrome.

 3. Lemon Essential Oil

 Lemon oil is another essential oil that may be beneficial for treating asthma and the lungs.
 It can reduce pain (so common with asthma) and help promote calm (and anxiety is so common with asthma).
 More importantly, it may help you relax the muscles in your throat, soothing your throat (source).

 Lemon is also a beautifully refreshing scent, so it is often paired with other essential oils.

 If you have asthma and like the smell of eucalyptus, peppermint and lemon, you might enjoy the doTERRA Breathe Essential Oil Respiratory Blend (find it on Amazon here).
 It’s a popular blend that also contains laurel leaf, melaleuca leaf, cardamom seed, ravintsara leaf, and ravensara leaf essential oils.
 It has a refreshing aroma that is cooling and invigorating.
 It’s great at bedtime, too.